MLH/mlh-policies/prize-terms-and-conditions/contest-terms.md

 **Event Categories (each a “Category” and, together, the “Categories”):**

-0. Smart Behaviors for Smart Devices (a “Theme” and, taken together with the following categories, “Themes”)
+0. Best IoT Hack using Qualcomm (a “Theme” and, taken together with the following categories, “Themes”)
 0. Best Use of Amazon Web Services
 0. Best Use of Domain.com Domain Name
-0. Best Anti-Harassment Hack (the “Overall Theme”)

 **Scoring of APPLICATIONS:**